 - Brand of sensor being used

 Are readings ever the same?

-Your sensor and fingerstick will not always be off.
-For optimal results, try to calibrate your sensor when your blood glucose are more stable.
-Calibration during rapid swings such as following a meal or insulin dose, can cause accuracy problems.
+For optimal results, if your sensor requires calibration, make sure to do this when your blood glucose are relatively stable.
+Calibration during rapid swings such as following a meal or an insulin dose can cause accuracy problems.